nyirsh/KTUI/README.md

 `removable`: if set to `false`, after being attached to the miniature it can't be removed by any means (useful for permanent equipments)

-`stackable`: if set to `true`, the miniature will count ow many tokens of the same kind have been applied to it
+`stackable`: if set to `true`, the miniature will count how many tokens of the same kind have been applied to it

 `secret`: if set to `true` makes the token only visible to the miniature's owner, after being applied to it, until it is clicked on.
 Useful for secret roles specific tokens (ie. Interloper).
 It will also override `removable` and `stackable` to `false`.